trngaje/351Files/README.md

 * Text file viewer
 * Text file editor
 * Image viewer (original size or fit screen, next / previous image)

-# Installation on 351ELEC:
-351Files is now integrated in 351ELEC by default.

-# Installation on ArkOS:
-351Files is now integrated in ArkOS by default.

 # Buttons:
 * d-pad: move